 - All the information regarding the arrested persons shall be forwarded to the police control room within 12 hours of arrest and displayed on the notice board.

 The Supreme Court’s direction on arrest in D.K.
-Basu vs State of West Bengal wherein the court laid down the rules for the arrest, detention and interrogation of any person is not being followed widely which gives rises to the custodial deaths and ill-treatment of the accused.
+Basu vs State of West Bengal wherein the court laid down the rules for the arrest, detention and interrogation of any person is not being followed widely which gives a raise to the custodial deaths and ill-treatment of the accused.

 Despite the Hon’ble apex court’s direction on installing CCTV at all police stations, the same is not followed widely.
 Strict implementation of the guidelines and orders of the court has to be followed to make the State machinery more effective.

 Government must make the Human Rights Organization more effective for curbing custodial deaths, tortures, etc.